gjy3035/C-3-Framework/README.md

 This repo is under development.
 We will spare my spare time to develop it.

+If you have any question/suggestion/bug, please you submit the issue instead of email or other ways.

 We expect to complete the initial development in March, 2019.

 **Tips: Before March, 2019, we will not address and accept any issues and pull requests from outside the team.**